ScottSoftware/ScottSoftware/README.md

 ## If you find my code especially useful
 I don't need compensation or the like on most of my code, nor do I need you to ask permission to use my unlicensed code.
 Most of it is free to all who may see a need in it, though without warranty.
-However if you see fit to donate to me, my CashApp is probably the best place to send any donations.
+However if you see fit to donate to me, my email can be found below so you can get in touch.
 Donating to me will help me to continue focusing on software development, and may even pay for my next meal.
 So thank you, even if you don't donate or purchase.